-With one of our newer clients, I was talking about the importance of a compelling and inspiring elevator pitch/elevator speech.
+With one of our newer clients, I was talking about the importance of a compelling and inspiring elevator speech or elevator pitch.
 Brian is the SVP of sales and his company has been growing about 75% year over year.
-They really haven’t had to compete very much and as such didn’t need a suite of sales and marketing materials until now.
+They really haven’t had to compete very much and as such didn’t need a set of sales and marketing materials until now.
 The company is graduating from its 8(a) status.
-Now, it is imperative the company invest in a variety of resources, sales and marketing being some of the most important.
+Now, it is imperative the company invest in a variety of resources, sales and marketing, being some of the most important.

 IT’S MORE THAN “WHAT DO YOU DO?”

-Many people think the elevator pitch is only for networking.
-In reality, your elevator pitch is much, much more.
+Many people think the elevator speech is only for networking.
+In reality, your elevator speech is much, much more.
 It is your core business story, your mission statement, your brand story.
 Done well, it becomes part of your organization’s culture.

 “TELL ME MORE!”

-All of your sales, development, outreach, marketing, and communication materials should stem from your one, elevator pitch.
-It should be synchronized across your ENTIRE organization.
+All of your sales, development, outreach, marketing, and communication materials should stem from your one, elevator speech.
+Your elevator speech should be synchronized across your ENTIRE organization.
 Examples include: